awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/data-protection.md

   Challenges: You must work with a third party \(the key provider\)\.

 **Note**
-Encryption is supported only for entitlements and for sources and outputs that use the Zixi protocol\.
+Encryption is supported only for entitlements, for sources that use the Zixi protocol, and for outputs that use the Zixi protocol\.

 **Topics**
 + [Static key encryption in AWS Elemental MediaConnect](encryption-static-key.md)